 - Work evenings, weekends and overtime during peak times.

-One of the most typical misconceptions about HVAC is that it’s a blue-collar job.
-You need a certain skill set, specialized training and ongoing qualifications.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
+It requires a certain skill set, specialized education and ongoing qualifications.

 It’s a good career possibility if you want to: